UnleashedPotentialLifeCoaching/unleashedpotentiallifecoaching-web/README.md

 ## Todos

-- Create a highlight media section in bio
+- Create a highlight media section in bio 1.5
-- ~~Updated outdated modules/ code cleanup~~ - 7:30 - 8:30PM (09/26)
-- Create a Interview page to details on the recent interview
+- Create a Interview page to details on the recent interview - 9:15 - 9:30 (09/26) 1
-- ~~Moved disclaimer content to contentful~~ - 8:45 - 9:15 (09/26)
+- ~~Moved disclaimer content to contentful~~ - 8:45 - 9:15 (09/26) .5